zarvis-ai/community/docs/how_it_works/namespace.rst

 - ConfigMap
 - Secret

-We're planning to support more resources types and custom resources, in the future.
+We're planning to support more resource types and custom resources, in the future.